 Do your employees want to share their rewards with the world?
 Offering the right rewards can help you win employee advocates.
 It’s the transitive property of rewards: employees get something they want something they can leave the office with and share with their family and friends.
 The public recognition they received at work leaves the office with them in its own unique form.

 When introducing a new system or approach, it’s important that communication around the launch is clear and the implementation is as painless as possible.
 Any team participating in a new program should be clued in on that program’s purpose, how to use it, and when it will take effect.
 Think about the following factors when rolling out your program:

 Leadership should be aligned on the program’s purpose, especially when rolling out the program.
 Teams and employees may start to feel jaded if no one is taking it seriously.
 Imagine being on a team where the manager withholds recognition and doesn’t think it’s important while watching the team next door receive reward after reward—it would be demoralizing.

 Recognition should also be aligned with organizational objectives and goals; creating recognition programs around behaviors that the business doesn’t value leads to confusion and may have the negative impact of directing energy away from company goals.
 Consider it a reinforcement of existing priorities.

 Make recognition programs visible

 Recognition programs should be highly visible within organizations that truly value recognition, right?
-Employees should see when their peers are recognized, and data from that recognition should be visible for teams to help improve communication.
+Employees should see when their peers are recognized, and data from that recognition should be visible to teams to help improve communication.

 Note that different types of workforces may prefer different methods of communication.
-For example, front line employees at a manufacturing plant may prefer to get important updates via specialized kiosks, administrative staff at an accounting firm might prefer email, and employees at a tech startup might prefer a collaboration tool like Slack.
+For example, front-line employees at a manufacturing plant may prefer to get important updates via specialized kiosks, administrative staff at an accounting firm might prefer email, and employees at a tech startup might prefer a collaboration tool like Slack.